pupilfirst/wd101-scripts/capstone-project/README.md

 ## Please ensure that...

 1. ...your website is live, and accessible.
-2. ...your website includes a link to a separate _Project_ (or similar) page that includes the survey form.
-Do **not** put your survey form on the _index_ page; put it on a separate page, and then link to it.
+2. ...your website includes a link to a separate _Project_ (or similar) page that includes the registration form.
+Do **not** put your registration form on the _index_ page; put it on a separate page, and then link to it.
-3. ...the survey form on your website should be functional.
+3. ...the registration form on your website should be functional.

 We'll take a look at your site, and tell you what we think of it - no bot (automated) reviews here - just other developers looking at your work and sharing some comments.